godotengine/godot-docs/classes/class_container.rst

 Description
 -----------

-Base node for conainers.
+Base node for containers.
 A :ref:`Container<class_container>` contains other controls and automatically arranges them in a certain way.

-A Control can inherit this to reate custom container classes.
+A Control can inherit this to create custom container classes.

 Member Function Description
 ---------------------------